/

 Risk Factors and Early Detection

-• Blood tests to check cholesterol and sugar levels
+• Blood tests to monitor cholesterol and glucose levels

 • Blood pressure measurement

-• Echocardiogram to visualize the heart’s structure and function
+• Echocardiogram to visualize heart structure and function

 Pharmacological Interventions in Heart Disease Management